 interactive program transformations that improve programmer productivity and software quality.

 He successfully pioneered interactive program transformations by opening the field of refactoring

-in cutting-edge domains including mobile, concurrency and parallelism, component-based, testing, and end-user programming.
+in cutting-edge domains including AI/ML, mobile, concurrency and parallelism, component-based, testing, and end-user programming.

 He earned his Ph.D. from the University of Illinois at Urbana-Champaign where his research

 won the best Ph.D. dissertation award, and the First Prize at the ACM